 9.4 Certification by the accountable authority and CFO

 The accountable authority and the CFO are required by section 10 of the FRR to certify that, in their opinion, the financial statements:

-- comply with the AAS, any other requirements prescribed under the PGPA Act and its rules, and other entity-specific legislation
+- comply with the AAS, any other requirements prescribed under the PGPA Act, its rules, and other entity-specific legislation

-- present fairly the entity’s financial position, financial performance and cash flows, and
+- present fairly the entity’s financial position, financial performance and cash flows

 - have been prepared on the basis of properly maintained financial records.

-To enable the accountable authority to provide this certification, and the required written representations to the ANAO (known as representation letters), entities commonly establish a structured process of management sign-offs that include review of the appropriateness of the entity’s financial reporting by the audit committee.
+To enable the accountable authority to provide this certification, and the required written representations to the auditor (known as representation letters), better practice entities establish a structured process of management sign-offs that include review of the appropriateness of the entity’s financial reporting by the audit committee.

-The accountable authority should acquire a degree of financial literacy, including a knowledge of accounting practices and accounting standards so they are able to review and monitor the entity’s financial statements.
-The accountable authority should carefully read, understand and focus upon the content of financial reports, consider whether the financial statements are consistent with his or her knowledge of the entity’s financial position, consider the statutory requirements, apply the knowledge he or she has of the affairs of the entity, and if necessary, make further inquiries if matters revealed in the financial statements call for such inquiries.
+The accountable authority should acquire a degree of financial literacy, including a knowledge of accounting practices and accounting standards, so they are able to review and monitor the entity’s financial statements.
+The accountable authority should carefully read, understand and focus upon the content of financial reports, consider whether the financial statements are consistent with his or her knowledge of the entity’s financial position, consider the statutory requirements, apply the knowledge he or she has of the affairs of the entity, and if necessary, make further enquiries if matters revealed in the financial statements call for such enquiries.

 9.4.1 Representations by the accountable authority

-An important aspect of the financial statements process is the provision of one or more representation letters to the ANAO.
-Representations in the form specified by the ANAO are required prior to issuing the auditor’s report on the entity’s financial statements.
+An important aspect of the financial statements process is the provision of one or more representation letters to the auditor.
+Representations in the form specified by the auditor are required prior to issuing the auditor’s report on the entity’s financial statements.

-To meet the ANAO’s responsibilities, the ANAO Auditing Standard require these representations to address the following matters:
+Where ANAO is the relevant auditor, the ANAO Auditing Standards require these representations to address the following matters: